njakob/eslint-config/README.md

 ## Usage

-The package provides multiple different configuations regarding the environment you need.
+The package provides multiple different configurations regarding the environment you need.

 In `.eslintrc` file:
 ```json